-It is currently lack of a clear definition on sustainability standards in China, while basically, standards can be divided into public and private ones.
-The most prominent public standards are regulations and "recommended" standards set by central and local government agencies.
-Up until January 2018, 34015 active standards have been listed by the Standardization Administration of China (SAC).
-Among these standards, 1995 are mandatory (marked as "GB") and 32020 are recommended (marked as "GB/T") (SAC, 2018).
-Based on the International Classification for Standards (ICS) formulated by the International Organization for Standards into 40 categories.
+Up until June 2017, 21162 active standards have been listed by the Standardization Administration of China (SAC).
+Among these standards, 2005 are mandatory (marked as "GB") and 19157 are "recommended" or voluntary (marked as "GB/T") (SAC 2017).
+Based on the International Classification for Standards (ICS) formulated by the International Organization for Standardization (ISO), SAC further splits all the standards into 39 categories.
 None of these categories carries the name of "sustainability standards", and most of them encompass sector-oriented performance, quality/safety and management standards.
-However, a large number of these standards can be regarded as "sustainability standards" because of their nature.
-For instance, one category of standards that is "environmental protection, health care and safety" (506 mandatory and 1176 recommended) may qualify as "sustainability standards" for they aim at reducing socially and environmentally harmful impacts of technical products.
+However, a large number of these standards can be regarded as sustainability standards because of their nature.
+For instance, one category of standards that is "environmental protection, health care and safety" (892 mandatory and 923 voluntary) may qualify as sustainability standards for they aim at reducing socially and environmentally harmful impacts of technical products.

-Notably, China's Ministry of Agriculture (MOA), Ministry of Housing and Urban-Rural Development (MHURD), Ministry of Environmental Protection (MEP) as well as National Health and Family Planning Commission (NHFPC) play significant roles in formulating public standards within their mandates to promote sustainability.
-Those standards made by China's MOA, MHURD, MEP and NHFPC, either mandatory or recommended, have yet included into the SAC's standard catalog.
+In addition to the SAC, China's Ministry of Agriculture (MOA), Ministry of Housing and Urban-Rural Development (MHURD), Ministry of Environmental Protection (MEP) as well as National Health and Family Planning Commission (NHFPC) also play unique roles in formulating sustainability-related standards within their mandates.
+It is noteworthy that the standards made by China's MOA, MHURD, MEP and NHFPC, either mandatory or voluntary, have yet included into the SAC's standard catalog.
 Nevertheless, they are considerably sustainability-related due to their content.
-By June 2017, MOA has issued a number of standards that concentrate on the process of food production and meet requirements from consumers for higher food quality.
-MHURD lists 150 mandatory standards of energy efficiency over the life cycle of buildings (marked as "JGJ") and 173 mandatory standards of urban sanitation (marked as "CJJ") (MHURD, 2017).
-Similarly, MEP has issued 289 mandatory standards (marked as "GB") and 95 recommended standards (marked as "GB/T"), most of which are emission standards for vehicles and factories (MEP, 2017).
-Furthermore, 535 standards on food safety and food additives are currently put in NHFPC's list, 255 of which are mandatory (marked as "GB") and 280 are recommended (marked as "GB/T" or "WS/T")(NHFPC 2017).
+For example, MOA has issued some standards that concentrate on the process of food production and meet requirements from consumers for higher food quality.
+MHURD lists 150 mandatory standards of energy efficiency over the life cycle of buildings (marked as "JGJ") and 173 mandatory standards of urban sanitation (marked as "CJJ") (Ministry of Housing and Urban-Rural Development, 2017).
+Similarly, MEP has listed 289 mandatory standards (marked as "GB") and 95 voluntary standards (marked as "GB/T"), most of which are emission standards for vehicles and factories (MEP 2017).
+Furthermore, 535 standards on food safety and food additives are currently put in NHFPC's list, 255 of which are mandatory (marked as "GB") and 280 are voluntary (marked as "GB/T" or "WS/T") (National Health and Family Planning Commission, 2017).